sdhamani/sagardhamani.com/README.md

 Hello All,

-Here I am working on my protfolio.My name is Sagar Dhamani and I am a software Engineer by profession working with Infosys.s
+Here I am working on my protfolio.

+My name is Sagar Dhamani and I am a software Engineer by profession working with Infosys.